habitat-sh/habitat/www/source/tutorials/getting-started-next-steps.html.md

 - [Habitat Docs](/docs)
 - [Habitat Open Source Community](/community)

 If you've got the time now, then we recommend you crack open the Docs and try your hand at writing a plan for one of you own projects.
-There's no better way to learn than by doing!
+And if you want to extend the tutorial experience, dive into the [Run packages](/docs/run-packages-overview) section of the docs to start playing with the many runtime features of Habitat.

 <hr>
 <ul class="main-content--button-nav">